javixtenzorcipher/personal-task-manager/README.md

 This project was created as a Laravel CRUD application to demonstrate the use of a database, model, controller, routes, and Blade views in developing a personal task management system.

-📸 Screenshots for the Additional Features:
+📸 Screenshots for the Additional Features

 📅 Due Date
 <img width="853" height="778" alt="DUE-DATE" src="https://github.com/user-attachments/assets/1d8467ae-27f4-472e-b409-7487a504e63b" />